epics-base/pvaPy/README.md

   $ make
 ```

-This will create and install a loadable library named pvaccess.so under the
+This will create and install a loadable library named `pvaccess.so` under the
-lib/python directory which can be imported directly by Python.
+`lib/python` directory which can be imported directly by Python.

-This also creates setup.(c)sh files in the bin/$EPICS_HOST_ARCH directory
+This also creates `setup.sh` and `setup.csh` files in the `bin/$EPICS_HOST_ARCH`
-that configure PYTHONPATH for using the pvaccess Python module, e.g.:
+directory that configure PYTHONPATH for using the pvaccess Python module, e.g.:

 ```sh
   $ cat setup.sh